dekoza/mtgpl/docs/_sources/MH2.rst.txt

    Whenever you gain life, you may put that many +1/+1 counters on each creature you control.
 You may do this only once each turn.

-:mtgtip:`Out of Time<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/5/053d6b3b-72d4-4a55-a79e-0a601aecf108.jpg?1622140529|https://scryfall.com/card/mh2/23/out-of-time?utm_source=api>`
+:mtgtip:`Out of Time<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/5/053d6b3b-72d4-4a55-a79e-0a601aecf108.jpg?1623466445|https://scryfall.com/card/mh2/23/out-of-time?utm_source=api>`
    When Out of Time enters the battlefield, untap all creatures, then phase them out until Out of Time leaves the battlefield.
 Put a time counter on Out of Time for each creature phased out this way.

-   Vanishing (At the beginning of your upkeep, remove a time counter from this creature.
+   Vanishing (At the beginning of your upkeep, remove a time counter from this enchantment.
 When the last is removed, sacrifice it.)

 :mtgtip:`Piercing Rays<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/a/eaeb9fd0-c46a-4246-838f-a5b7a8ea8eef.jpg?1622648630|https://scryfall.com/card/mh2/24/piercing-rays?utm_source=api>`